Skip to content

 The team event format, which replaced doubles at the Olympics in 2008, features teams of 3 players competing in a best-of-5 match format.
 The standard format (used at the Olympics and World Team Championships) consists of four singles matches and one doubles match, played in a specific order: singles A vs X, singles B vs Y, doubles, singles A vs Y, singles B vs X. The first team to win 3 of the 5 matches wins the tie.

 Team events add strategic depth — coaches must consider matchup advantages, player form, and the psychological dynamics of momentum swings across multiple matches.
-China's sustained dominance in team events (winning both men's and women's team gold at every Olympics from 2008 to 2020) demonstrates the depth required to field three world-class players simultaneously.
+China's sustained dominance in team events (winning both men's and women's team gold at every Olympics from 2008 to 2020) demonstrates the depth required to field three top-ranked players at once.

 How Table Tennis Officiating Works